 Spikeball.
 Credit: David Tan

 What’s not to like?
-The sports offers fast-paced action as solo players or teams of two swat and spike a ball into what looks like a mini trampoline.
-Google “Spikeball rally ESPN” to find videos – with millions of total views – of the wildest Spikeball points captured on video.
+The sport offers fast-paced action as teams of two swat and spike a ball into what looks like a mini trampoline.

 5. Pickleball